tonishka/tp/docs/UserGuide.md

 If you are a first time user of Reache, we highly recommend following these two step-by-step tutorials to get familiar with the product.

-In the [first tutorial](#231-managing-contacts-with-reache), you will learn how to add your contact information to Reache.
+In the [contacts tutorial](#231-managing-contacts-with-reache), you will learn how to add your contact information to Reache.

-In the [second tutorial](#232-managing-meetings-with-reache), you will learn how to schedule and track your meetings using Reache.
+In the [meetings tutorial](#232-managing-meetings-with-reache), you will learn how to schedule and track your meetings using Reache.

 Experienced users should skip this section.